 Roofing including roof space

 Repair category 2

-Notes Weathering is noted to the roof surface.
+Notes Weathering is noted to the roof tiling and open pointing is evident to the ridge.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
-Life expectancy will often
+Life expectancy will often depend on weathering and damage from the prevailing weather.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.